simplesamlphp/simplesamlphp/docs/simplesamlphp-errorhandling.md

 The second-level status code and the status message is optional, and can be `NULL`.

 The `\SimpleSAML\Module\saml\Error` class contains a helper function named `fromException`.
-The `fromException()` function is used by `www/saml2/idp/SSOService.php` to return SAML 2 errors to the SP.
+The `fromException()` function is used to return SAML 2 errors to the SP.
 The function contains a list which maps various exceptions to specific SAML 2 errors.
 If it is unable to convert the exception, it will return a generic SAML 2 error describing the original exception in its status message.